- Majors & Minors

 Minor in Accounting.
 The minor in accounting has two purposes.
 It introduces liberal arts majors to career opportunities in the accounting profession, and it provides systematic study of accounting as a social science.
 The minor is not open to students pursuing a Bachelor of Science in business degree.

-The minor in accounting requires completion of 26 semester hours, including ACCT-200 Financial Accounting, ACCT-210 Legal Environment, ACCT-300 Financial Statement Analysis, ACCT-301 Intermediate Accounting I, ACCT-330 Cost Management, either ECON-105 Elements of Economics or ECON-202 Principles of Microeconomics, and four additional semester hours of accounting courses.
+The minor in accounting requires completion of 26 semester hours, including ACCT-200 Financial Accounting, ACCT-210 Legal Environment, FINC-300 Financial Statement Analysis, ACCT-301 Intermediate Accounting I, ACCT-330 Cost Management, either ECON-105 Elements of Economics or ECON-202 Principles of Microeconomics, and four additional semester hours of accounting courses.
 The department recommends that students pursuing a minor also complete a statistics course.
 No more than one grade lower than C- will be accepted in fulfillment of the minor requirements.

 ACCT-200 Financial Accounting